devdaydresden/devday_website/README.md

 /srv/devday/devday.sh loaddata --app devday data_dump
 ```

-# URL Structure of the DevDay Website
+# URL Structure of the Dev Day Website

 The site has been restructured to allow multiple events to be served concurrently.
 Most URLs have been updated, and many of the existing views have been refactored.